 Archive for the ‘Featured’ Category

-My review of QuickBooks 2014 for Mac is now up at Macworld.com.
+My new review of Intuit’s QuickBooks app for Mac is now live at Macworld.com.

 QuickBooks app for Mac is a standalone application that lets you manage your QuickBooks Online account using an app on your Mac rather than a Web browser, which is the way you’d normally manage QuickBooks Online.
 In terms of appearance, there is no difference between the online and app-based versions of QuickBooks Online, but in the future Intuit promises offline access to your QuickBooks Online data, which could be hugely beneficial.

 If you’re using QuickBooks Online I highly recommend QuickBooks app for Mac.

 Gwynn’s love for the low-key atmosphere in San Diego and his devotion to the Padres may have been costly.
 He shunned free agency in favor of multiyear contracts, and in April 1997, after having won seven batting championships, he signed a three-year contract extension for $12.6 million.
 In its final season, 104 players earned more than his $4.3 million salary, according to The Times.